8.5 Other listing documents required

 The Act provides for penalties and other sanctions, which may apply if the Responsible Person fails to meet the price disclosure and guarantee of supply obligations.

-The PEB requires a completed Responsible Person form, which includes the nomination of an authorised representative, for each product to be listed on the PBS.
+The OHTA requires a completed Responsible Person form, which includes the nomination of an authorised representative, for each product to be listed on the PBS.